torodean/DnD/templates/README.md

   - This folder contians various lists that are used for various features of the MMORPDND system.
 - languages
   - This folder is a place to store custom languages.
 These often contain many files (fonts, docs, and applications for assitance in translating or creating puzzles).
+- stockpile
+  - Files relating to the stockpile system.
 - trash
   - This is a folder to store files that have already been 'finished' or converted using the creator.py app but are to be kept around in case future additions or changes are made.